Tracking Back Into Band

 Our bands rehearse every Tuesday and Thursday from 4-5pm in the music room, while Continuing students meet in the science room at Alston Ridge.

 Does Band require a practice commitment at home?

 YES!
-To truly understand the musical concepts and techniques presented in band, your child must repeatedly experience how it feels to play them on his/her own.
+To truly understand the musical concepts and techniques presented in band class, your child must repeatedly experience how it feels to play them on their own.
 This experiential learning is accomplished via individual practice at home.
 We ask that all band students practice a minimum of 15 minutes per day, 5 days per week.